 2.43 The total capacity of land for each use will be calculated and compared against the objectively assessed need (OAN) for housing and employment.
-Each local planning authority must then make a judgement as to whether its housing and employment requirements can be accommodated using the sites available.
+Each local planning authority must then make a judgement as to whether its housing and employment requirements can be accommodated using the sites identified as available.
 If housing or employment arising in a local planning authority area cannot be met fully within that area, a process of reappraisal must begin.
 Land previously discounted, perhaps because of a particular policy constraint, might be reintroduced.
+A reassessment of the development potential of already identified sites to see if the development potential could be increased (for example through higher densities) could also be undertaken.
 The point is that a reappraisal of constraints is part of the methodology and that modifying policy constraints could be a means to ensure enough land is made available for development.
-Timing could be another factor, as some land might be tied into a particular
+Timing could be another factor, as some land might be tied into a particular use in the short-term, or face a longer lead-in time whilst essential infrastructure is provided.
+A combination of sites that are deliverable in the short-term, as well as offering a longer-term pipeline of sites, is important.

-2.44 If a local planning authority cannot identify sufficient capacity to meet is own OAN, discussions will be undertaken under the Duty to Cooperate to assess if there is sufficient capacity in neighbouring areas to accommodate additional growth.
+2.44 If a local planning authority cannot identify sufficient capacity to meet is own OAN, then in the first instance consideration should be given to the need to revisit the assessment undertaking a finer grained assessment based on changed assumptions as above .
+If, following this there is still insufficient sites then it will be necessary to investigate how this shortfall can be planned for and undertake discussions under the Duty to Cooperate to assess if there is sufficient capacity in neighbouring areas to accommodate additional growth.